-Completed in 1791 during the days of the French Revolution, the Place de la Concorde Bridge offers a great sunset view of both the Notre Dame Cathedral and the Eiffel Tower.
+Completed in 1791 during the days of the French Revolution, the Pont de la Concorde Bridge offers a great sunset view of both the Notre Dame Cathedral and the Eiffel Tower.

-Benoît Duval-Arnould worked for the French branch of the Campbell’s Soup company before deciding to follow his dreams in 2013 by opening Le Bon Georges, a post-card-pretty, traditional-style bistro in the 9th arrondissement.
-“I wanted to take traditional bistro cooking to a new level by using the best produce available,” explained Mr. Duval-Arnould.
-“My beef comes from Blonde d’Aquitaine cattle raised in Lorraine.
+Benoît Duval-Arnould worked for the French branch of the Campbell’s Soup company before deciding to follow his dreams in 2013 by opening Le Bon Georges, a post-card-pretty, traditional-style bistro in the 9th Arrondissement.
+“I wanted to take traditional bistro cooking to a new level by using the best produce available,” explained Mr. Duval-Arnould, “My beef comes from Blonde d’Aquitaine cattle raised in Lorraine.
 The grain of this meat is very fine and it has a delicious mineral-rich taste.
-In season, most of my vegetables come from a farm just outside of Paris. .”
-The menu at the very popular Le Bon Georges changes almost daily but runs to homey, carefully cooked dishes such as rabbit stewed with prunes, roasted rack of lamb and butter-braised yellow pollock with roasted baby leeks.
-The côte du boeuf Polmard, or rib-steak for two, has to be reserved in advanced.
+In season, most of my vegetables come from a farm just outside of Paris.”
+The menu at the very popular Le Bon Georges changes almost daily but often features homey, carefully cooked dishes such as rabbit stewed with prunes, roasted rack of lamb, and butter-braised yellow pollock with roasted baby leeks.
+The côte du boeuf Polmard (rib-steak for two) has to be reserved in advanced.

-Canal Saint-Martin Walk – Between 10th and 19th Arrondissements
+Canal Saint-Martin Walk (between the 10th & 19th Arrondissements)

-The 10th arrondissement spreads onwards from two train stations: Gare du Nord and Gare de l’Est. The tranquil (and chic) 4.5 km.
-(2.8 mile) St. Martin Canal (inaugurated in 1825) is a wonderful place for a nice stroll/cycle, taking you past nine locks, metal bridges, and various colorful neighborhoods.
-Being not as crowded with tourists as other areas of Paris, the southern stretch is an ideal spot for café lounging summer picnics and late night drinks.
-The 10th arrondissement is known as one of the city’s true melting points; North African markets of Barbés, the Pakistani quarter of Gare du Nord, and areas of Turks and Kurds among others.
+The 10th Arrondissement spreads onwards from two train stations: Gare du Nord and Gare de l’Est. The tranquil (and chic) 2.8-mile-long St. Martin Canal, inaugurated in 1825, is a wonderful place for a nice stroll or cycle, taking you past nine locks, metal bridges, and various colorful neighborhoods.
+It’s not as crowded with tourists as other areas of Paris and the southern stretch is an ideal spot for café lounging, summer picnics, and late night drinks.
+The 10th Arrondissement is known as one of the city’s true melting points, with North African markets of Barbés, the Pakistani Quarter of Gare du Nord, and areas of Turks and Kurds.